luckynest7-beep/silentSOS/README.md

 # 🔒 SilentSOS — When Calling for Help Isn't Safe
+#(hidden configuration code is given in Demo flow)
 ## 🚨 Problem Statement

 In many emergencies such as stalking, harassment, domestic violence, kidnapping threats, or unsafe encounters, victims often cannot openly call or text for help without escalating the danger.